From cramped chaos to clarity

 “I have to ping a teammate to get the right resource.”

-These quotes reflected a pattern: employees lacked confidence in the tool, found it slow to navigate, and rarely discovered features on their own.
+Through user interviews, a clear pattern emerged: employees lacked confidence in the tool, found it slow to navigate, and rarely discovered features on their own.

 This led to low adoption, fragmented workflows, and delays in customer resolution.